shareandcharge/sc-app/README.md

 ## installation/building

-Make sure you have a full-installation of xcode, as well as android studio, the android sdk as well as java jre and sdk
+Make sure you have a full-installation of xcode, as well as android studio, the android sdk as well as java jre and sdk.
+It is also required to have cocoapods installed and set up (sudo gem install cocoapods && pod setup)

   1.) brew install node@6
   2.) brew link node@6 --force